Are these Bollywood stars two-faced or is it a case of weak memory?

-Several Bollywood stars have sworn their allegiance to a better society.
-However, when it gets down to brass tacks, not all of them practise what they preach.
+Several B-Town celebs have sworn their allegiance to a better society.
+However, not all of them practise what they preach.
 A look at 6 instances where stars went back on their word

 Bollywood actors and actresses are known to influence the masses and given the pull they exert on cinemagoers, it is little wonder that they take their public image seriously.
 Many of them have been openly supportive of public causes; several have gone out of their way to spread awareness about social evils.